 Candidates must complete 120 credits in course work including satisfaction of the University General Education Requirements and the College of Liberal Arts and Sciences Group Requirements, as well as the Departmental major requirements cited below.
 All course work must be completed in accordance with the regulations of the University and the College governing undergraduate scholarship and degrees.

-Students must receive a grade of C- or better in all physics and/or astronomy courses.
+Students must receive a grade of C- or better in all physics and/or astronomy courses and prerequisite courses.
 A cumulative grade point average of 2.0 or higher for all course work is required for graduation.

 Additionally, student must complete:

 |PHY 2180||University Physics for Scientists II 1||4|

 |PHY 3310||Introductory Modern Physics Laboratory||2|